Liam Ratcatcher! 1983

 It was 8 days travelling and 5 days in Mamaia beach resort and it was only going to cost me £300, which meant l could have spare money for spending and … that’s when the second idea struck me.
 I could desposit a fair chunk of this money into my bank and start saving up to move out!

 I walked into the travel agent and simply said “Sign me up for The Dracula Tour please, l want to go to Romania!”
-Within the hour, l had paid for my trip and it was set up, the next morning a taxi would pick me up at home and whisk me off to the airport and by tomorrow afternoon l would be in Bucharest!
+Within the hour, l had paid for my trip and it was set up, the next morning a taxi would pick me up at home and whisk me off to the airport and by tomorrow afternoon l would be starting my adventure!

 When l got home later than day, l simply walked in and said to my parents l was going on holiday for two weeks as of tomorrow and no one was going to stop me.
 I ran upstairs, threw my briefcase under the bed, grabbed a suitcase flung all sorts of stuff into it, got my passport, and in the space of an hour l was packed and raring to go!
 Over dinner l told my startled parents and my Sister l was starting my adventures from tomorrow.